msaps/Clean/README.md

-# Tailor
+# BlankSpace
-Custom OS X Configuration and Dotfile script.
+Custom OS X Configuration and Dotfile script for setting up a brand new clean Mac.

 ### Setup
 Open terminal and enter the following commands: